-We've already done a spoiler-filled deep-dive explaining the Tenet ending to help straighten out a few things.
-But now we want to look a little deeper at something that no-doubt helped shape Nolan's vision – the Sator Square.
+We've already done a spoiler-filled deep-dive explaining the Tenet ending, too, should you want to straighten out a few things.

 SPOILER WARNING!
 Do not read on unless you have seen Tenet – we are going into major spoiler territory.